theupdateframework/specification/tuf-spec.md

        DELEGATOR metadata file.
 If the new DELEGATEE metadata file is not signed as required, abort the update cycle, and report the failure.

-    6. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new DELEGATEE metadata file.
+    6. **Check for a freeze attack.** The expiration timestamp in new DELEGATEE metadata file MUST be higher than the fixed update start time.
        If so, the new DELEGATEE file becomes the trusted DELEGATEE file.
 If the new DELEGATEE metadata file is expired, abort the update cycle, and report the potential freeze attack.